thnhan1/react-ts-auth/README.md

+# I am backend developer and learn React by using google, copilot, Docs

 ## React TS Auth with Context API
 This project provides a robust and secure authentication solution for React applications.
 It leverages TypeScript, the Context API, and a custom useAuth hook to manage user authentication state in a clean and efficient way.